What is the minimum concrete cover for rebar?

-The distance between the surface of embedded reinforcement and the outer face of concrete of a RCC member is the concrete cover.
-We often define it as “concrete clear cover” or “minimum concrete cover” in our daily construction activities.
-See the image below.
+The distance between the surface of embedded reinforcement and the outer face of concrete of an RCC member is the concrete cover for rebar.

-- It protects reinforcement bars from bad effect of weather.
+- It protects reinforcement bars from bad effects of weather.

-- Concrete cover acts as a thermal insulation of reinforcement bars to protect it from fire.
+- Concrete cover acts as thermal insulation of reinforcement bars to protect it from fire.